The Children Act (novel): Plot

 Months later Fiona's marriage is still tense.
 She begins to receive letters, at first at her work, and later at her apartment, from Adam Henry, telling her he is now grateful for her ruling and that he sees the hypocrisy in his parents and has become disillusioned with religion.
 Fiona decides to ignore the letters.
 Travelling to Newcastle to oversee local cases, she is surprised to find that Adam has followed her there, desperate to talk to her.
 Adam eventually confesses that he has left home and wants to live with Fiona.
 She refuses his request and tells him to call his mother.
 Arranging for a taxi and a train ticket she goes to kiss him on the cheek goodbye, but the two end up kissing on the lips.
 Panicked after the kiss, Fiona calls her husband to arrange for dinner when she returns and the two begin to reconcile.

 Returning home Fiona and Jack slowly grow closer to one another.
 Fiona receives another letter from Adam, a religious poem, which implies that he thinks of her as Satan for tempting him away from religion and has returned to the faith.
 Like his other letters, Fiona ignores it.

 Fiona prepares for a Christmas concert to be performed before her colleagues.
 The night before the concert she and Jack reconcile with a kiss and promise to dedicate themselves to each other anew.
-Going to the concert, before she performs, Fiona is informed that Adam has died after his leukemia returned and he refused treatment, now being of the age of majority.
+Going to the concert, before she performs, Fiona is informed that Adam has died after his leukaemia returned and he refused treatment, now being of the age of majority.
 Fiona performs at the concert and then runs home.
 When Jack returns she tells him of the case, the kiss, and his death, feeling guilty for kissing Adam and then turning him away causing him to go back to his religious convictions.
 She falls asleep crying in her own bed, but when she wakes up Jack has followed her and he promises to love her as she reveals further details about her guilt.